becloudway/onetimesharing/README.md

 ## Introduction

-Welcome to the official repository for Vanishly!
+Welcome to the official repository for OneTimeSharing!
 This open-source project aims to provide end-to-end encryption when sharing secrets over the web.
 The project was made open-source to provide transparency about how your secrets will be stored/handled in the application.

 ## Table of Contents